War crimes of the Wehrmacht: Eastern Front

-It is estimated that over a million children were born to Russian women, fathered by German soldiers.
+It is estimated that over a million children were born to Soviet women, fathered by German soldiers.

 Author Ursula Schele, estimated in the Journal "Zur Debatte um die Ausstellung Vernichtungskrieg.
 Verbrechen der Wehrmacht 1941–1944" that one in ten women raped by German soldiers would have become pregnant, and therefore it is probable that up to ten million women in the Soviet Union could have been raped by the Wehrmacht.

 Other sources estimate that rapes of Soviet women by the Wehrmacht range up to 10,000,000 incidents, with between 750,000 and 1,000,000 children being born as a result.

 In German-occupied Russia, rapes were only a concern of the occupying authorities if they undermined military discipline.
 Since 1941, rape was theoretically punishable with the death sentence, although rapes were rarely prosecuted in practice and rapes by Germans of non-German women were not taken seriously, nor was it punishable by death, especially in the eastern European territories.
 In October 1940 the laws on rape were changed, making it a "petitioned crime" – that is a crime for which punishment had to be requested.
 Historian Christa Paul writes that this resulted in "a nearly complete absence of prosecution and punishment for rape".
 There were rape cases in the east where the perpetrators were sentenced if the rape were highly visible, damaging to the image of the German Army and the courts were willing to pass a condemning verdict against the accused.

 According to the historian Regina Mühlhäuser, the Wehrmacht also used sexual violence and undressing in numerous cases of interrogations.
 Mühlhäuser adds that the number of illegitimate children born in the occupied regions did not exceed the prewar time.
 She comes to the conclusion that rapes on the Eastern front were not singular cases but has to admit that the state of source material is very poor.